zdlopez/zdlopez.github.io/_posts/2015-4-13-Job Hunt is Over.md

 ## How does this fit with my career path?

 When considering different companies, think about how it fits into your career path.
 Where is it that you want to ultimately go?
 What are you goals for learning?
 Will this company help you get there?

+These are the tips and questions that I have used to guide my job hunts over the years.
+Feel free to ask questions or leave your own tips below.